Updated for Version 3.4

 Plunges from mid-air to strike the ground below, damaging opponents along the path and dealing AoE DMG upon impact.

 A basic sequence of Sword attacks.
-Unless building Bennett as a niche on-field DPS at C6, it is not recommended to invest in Bennett’s Normal Attack Talent.
+It is not recommended to invest in Bennett’s Normal Attack Talent outside of his on-field DPS playstyle.

 Elemental Skill | Passion Overload